 That’s why it’s among the top things to do in Cleveland.

 Address: 1100 E 9th St, Cleveland, OH 44114, USA

 19. Progressive Field

 Progressive Field is among the coolest Cleveland attractions if you’re a baseball fan.

-It is home to the Cleveland Indians, a popular Major League Baseball team, and it is an incredible ballpark that is simply one of the more contemporary, modern places to see that Cleveland, Ohio has to offer.
+It is home to the Cleveland Guardians, a popular Major League Baseball team, and it is an incredible ballpark that is simply one of the more contemporary, modern places to see that Cleveland, Ohio has to offer.

 Whether you’re there to take a tour around this famed Ohio location or to watch a game, you’re sure to have a lot of fun.